 FOUNDER & CO-EXECUTIVE DIRECTOR

 Jen Marlow graduated from the University of Washington School of Law in 2010 and is a member of the Washington State Bar.
-Jen co-organized the Three Degrees Conference on the Law of Climate Change and Human Rights, and co-founded the Three Degrees Project on climate justice, serving as an inaugural fellow to the project.
+While in law school, Jen co-organized the Three Degrees Conference on the Law of Climate Change and Human Rights, and co-founded the Three Degrees Project on climate justice, serving as an inaugural fellow to the project.
+She interned for the Berman Environmental Law Clinic, and externed for the Honorable John C. Coughenour.
 Jen graduated from Middlebury College in 2002, where she studied environmental studies and literature with John Elder and Bill McKibben.
-After graduating, Jen worked as an editor at award-winning Orion magazine, and then as the communications associate for the Portland–based think tank Ecotrust (which included a column in Edible Portland).
-Jen also co-organized the Inaugural Next Generation Leadership Retreat for The Center for Whole Communities to provide leadership opportunities for emerging environmental and social justice leaders.
-As a law student, Jen advised the Washington Environmental Council and Sightline Institute on legal barriers to developing fair climate policies for Washington state, interned for the Berman Environmental Law Clinic, and externed for the Honorable John C. Coughenour.
+She has worked as an editor at award-winning Orion magazine, communications associate for Portland–based think tank Ecotrust (authoring a column in Edible Portland), and co-founder of the Next Generation Leadership Retreat at The Center for Whole Communities.
+Jen is committed to developing a climate justice practice, which has emerged from her work advising the Washington Environmental Council and Sightline Institute on legal barriers to developing fair climate policies for Washington state, co-founding Three Degrees Warmer, joining the Our Children’s Trust campaign as a pro bono attorney to support Youth demanding legal protections for a healthy atmosphere, curating the Re-Locate Kivalina project, and building Re-Locate LLC, a small business developing renewable, relocatable infrastructure and services for climate-displaced communities.

 Professor of Atmospheric Sciences, and Tamaki Endowed Chair, University of Washington